 • 2004: 5 baby boys named Reznor [debut]

 Interesting, isn’t it?
-These names didn’t become trendy while the associated alt-rock acts were big, but they’ve begun trickling in years after the fact.
+These names didn’t become trendy while the associated alt-rock acts were big, but they began seeing usage years later.
 As if the teens of the ’90s needed a few years to grow up and start having their own kids first.

 Contrast this with names like Rihanna, Beyonce, Kanye, and Shania.
 These names became popular on a much larger scale while the corresponding pop stars were hitting it big.
 Quite a difference.